biodiversitydata-se/biologging-sensor-datamodel/README.md

 # biologging-datamodel
 Data model documentation - describes the elements of the data model and their properties.
-Elements are described by a data dictionary, listing each element’s properties, with their name and a description.
+Elements are described by a data dictionary, listing each element’s properties (fields), with their name and a description.
 A Data Dictionary is a collection of names, definitions, and attributes about data elements that are being used or captured in a database, information system, or part of a research project.

 PICTURE. illustration of data model. placeholder